Jets hold off late rally from Flames

-The Winnipeg Jets rode a trio of first-period goals and a 29-save outing from goaltender Laurent Brossoit to claim a 3-2 home-ice victory over the Calgary Flames Tuesday night.
+The Winnipeg Jets rode a trio of first-period goals and 29 saves from goaltender Laurent Brossoit to claim a 3-2 home-ice victory over the Calgary Flames Tuesday night.

-The Flames won a 4-3 shootout game in the first of the three consecutive meetings in Winnipeg.
+The Flames won 4-3 in a shootout on Monday in the first of the three consecutive meetings in Winnipeg.
 They'll finish this mini-series Thursday in Winnipeg.

 Lewis opened the scoring with a short-handed marker 6:40 into the clash.
 Mason Appleton intercepted Milan Lucic's soft pass and brought the puck deep into the offensive zone before he spied Lewis heading to the slot.
 Lewis quickly sent a top-corner shot over the glove of Flames goalie David Rittich for his first goal of the season.